RothAndrew/mf-google-import-user-guide/user_guide.md

 To remove an email address, click the email address you'd like to remove, then click the - button next to the email addresses box.

 ###Gmail Main Label To Watch
 This is the name of the primary label under which all imported emails will be assigned.
-You may also add just this label to the email for it to be imported with no extra metadata.
+You may also add just this label to the email for it to be imported with no extra metadata (unless one of the sublabels is mapped to a required property).

+###Radio Button - Class is first secondary label
+If this radio button is selected, the first sublabel under the primary label is the name of the document class to use.
+The value needs to be the name of the class, not the alias.

+###Radio Button - Class is fixed
+If this radio button is selected, the document class for imported emails will be fixed to the value in the "Name of Fixed Class to Use" text field.
+The value needs to be the name of the class, not the alias.

+###Import Frequency
+The number of seconds MF Google Import waits between processing.
+If you change this value you need to restart your vault for it to take effect.

+###Radio Button - Import labeled emails only
+If this radio button is selected, only emails that you label will be imported.
+Other emails that are part of the same conversation that arrive later will not be imported.
+Please note that if you assign a label to a conversation all emails currently in that conversation will be imported.